flipcamp/flipcamp.github.io/esstyle.md

 ## Copyright notice ##

-Include the following copyright notice at the conclusion of your blessay:
+For the initial submission, please **do not** include the copyright notice below (so that your submission can be read blind).
+Once your essay is provisionally accepted we will ask that you include the following copyright notice at the conclusion of your blessay:

 This work is copyright ⓒ2018 [your name here] and licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://www.google.com/url?q=http%3A%2F%2Fcreativecommons.org%2Flicenses%2Fby-sa%2F3.0%2F&sa=D&sntz=1&usg=AFQjCNG4j2oPozXv2_VqmmLiVAToFtwKdA).